-With the One Manhattan Square development, it is the 50,000 square feet of indoor amenities, and the Squash court is a part of a residents only sport club.
+The One Manhattan Square development, it is 50,000 square feet of indoor amenities, and the Squash court is a part of a residents-only sports club.

-Extell’s other property development in Downtown Brooklyn called Brooklyn Point also has a squash court – unlike One Manhattan Square development this venue has InteractiveSquash, but mixed with Basketball – either way it great for residents to experience both sports without travelling to far.
+Extell’s other property development in Downtown Brooklyn called Brooklyn Point also has a squash court – unlike One Manhattan Square development this venue has InteractiveSquash, but mixed with Basketball – either way it is great for residents to experience both sports without travelling too far.

-It’s not only apartment complex’s based in New York with Squash courts – Squash fans in the US have developed their provision within their own homes.
+It’s not only apartment complexes based in New York with Squash courts – Squash fans in the US have developed their provision within their own homes.

 For great home based Squash courts visit: https://www.houzz.com/photos/squash-court-phbr0lbl-bl~l_143255

-This could happen in the UK – well with so many apartment complexes being built in urban areas such as Croydon, South London – it would be good see a high-rise apartment complex house a one or two squash courts for residents with access for community sports groups, as a means to bring community engagement and save the sport too.
+This could happen in the UK – well with so many apartment complexes being built in urban areas such as Croydon, South London – it would be good to see a high-rise apartment complex house one or two squash courts for residents with access to community sports groups, as a means to bring community engagement and save the sport too.

-Overall, these ways to keep playing Squash alive and prosperous.
+Overall, these are ways to keep playing Squash alive and prosperous.

 When it comes to Squash provision these examples are a great way of making the sport more accessible to people – especially those who want to play in different types of venues.